What causes the ill effects brought on from celebration?

 Alcohol also irritates the lining of your stomach.
 It increases stomach acid production that can lead to abdominal pain, nausea or vomiting.

-There is no “cure” for a hangover.
-Rather, the best course of action is prevention and taking steps to mitigate symptoms.
+The best course of action is prevention and taking steps to mitigate symptoms.

 One easy prevention method is to eat before drinking.
 Eating foods high in fiber, protein and fat will help.
 Fatty foods moderate the body’s absorption of alcohol and high-fiber foods can help break down and absorb alcohol in your stomach, keeping it from reaching the bloodstream as quickly.